 Based on participant feedback, community consultation and study results, there will be several improvements made to the main survey.
 Some of these include:

 The main survey aims to recruit a much larger group of survey participants so that we can draw population-level conclusions about mental and substance use disorder prevalence and service use in urban residing Aboriginal and/or Torres Strait Islander people.
 We hope our findings will help us better understand and advocate for the need for mental health services for Aboriginal and/or Torres Strait Islander people in South-East Queensland.
-The main survey is due to commence in the second quarter of 2020.
+The main survey will commence at the end of Feb 2022.

 The Staying Deadly Survey is a collaboration between the Department of Health, Queensland Centre for Mental Health Research, the Institute for Urban Indigenous Health and its member services.
 If you have any questions about the pilot study findings, or would like to learn more about the Staying Deadly survey, please email us at email@example.com.